-Many workplace injuries have occurred because of the misuse of compressed air.
-Horseplay however innocent it may start, can end with the most disastrous consequences.
-It may be amusing to direct a jet of air at a fellow worker but it can actually produce severe internal injury.
-It is extremely important to understand the regulation when it comes to using compressed air safely in the workplace.
+Many workplace injuries occur because of the misuse of compressed air.
+Horseplay, however innocent it may start, can end with disastrous consequences.
+It may be amusing to direct a jet of air at a coworker, but it can actually produce severe internal injury.
+It is extremely important to understand air gun regulations when it comes to using compressed air safely in the workplace.

-Filings, chips, shavings, particles of metal, etc. are thrown up when compressed air is used for cleaning purposes.
+Filings, chips, shavings, particles of metal, etc., can be thrown when compressed air is used for cleaning purposes.
 The pressure necessary to remove the particles from machines and surfaces is also strong enough to blow them into the eyes, ears or skin of people nearby.
-The greatest danger in dusting ones self down lies in accidental internal injury to the body.
-Compressed air can enter the body where the skin is not present (i.e., ear, nose, rectum or any scratch or puncture in the skin, however small) and can cause the affected part to swell to alarming proportions and be accompanied by severe pain.
-If the air gets into the bloodstream it can make its way into the small blood vessels of the brain, burst the vessels and cause death.
+The greatest danger in dusting yourself down lies in accidental internal injury to the body.
+Compressed air can enter the body where skin is not present (i.e., ear, nose, rectum or any scratch or puncture in the skin, however small) and can cause the affected part to swell to alarming proportions and be accompanied by severe pain.
+If the air gets into the bloodstream, it can make its way into the small blood vessels of the brain, burst the vessels and potentially cause death.
 A pressure strong enough to dust or clean is strong enough to breach the skin and penetrate the body.
-Even a pressure as low as 5–10 pounds per square inch (psi) can cause serious injury.
+Even pressures as low as 5-10 pounds per square inch (psi) can cause serious injury.

 This regulation relates to cleaning objects or items only (i.e., blow drying parts that were pulled out of a plating bath).
-The phrase reduce to less than 30 psi means that the nozzle pressure or opening of a gun, pipe, cleaning lance etc., used for cleaning purposes will remain at a pressure level below 30 psi in the event the tool is dead ended meaning, if the tip of an air gun is blocked.
+The phrase “reduce to less than 30 psi” means that the nozzle pressure or opening of a gun, pipe, cleaning lance, etc., used for cleaning purposes will remain at a pressure level below 30 psi in the event the tool is dead ended, meaning if the tip of an air gun is blocked.
 This can be achieved by relief ports that discharge sufficient air to reduce the air pressure at the nozzle to less than 30 psi.
-Employees should NOT use compressed air to clean themselves or clothing while they are worn.
+Employees should not use compressed air to clean themselves or their clothing while the garments are worn.